rtewari056/angular-authentication-template/README.md

-# angular-express-mysql-auth
+# Angular Authentication Template

-Authentication boilerplate built using Angular, Node/Express and MySQL
+Authentication boilerplate built using Angular and TypeScript